Video Review

 Loudness (decibel level) is related to:

 In the picture below, a series of ripples are produced by a moving source.
 What direction is it moving?
-A depiction of wave fronts piling up on the right of a source.

 If you hold down a key on the piano without striking it so that it sounds, then strike and release the key one octave higher, you will continue to hear the higher note on the lower key you are holding down.
 What will happen if you hold down the higher note key and strike and release the lower note and why?